 consultant for regional and global businesses.
 Though she has always been passionate about arts and culture, she spent many years in the tech and B2B corporate worlds both in the U.S. and abroad.
 With a degree in Economics and International Relations from The American University in Washington, DC, she considers politics her favorite sport and follows it avidly with as much humor as she can muster.
 Based in the Carrollwood neighborhood of Tampa, Kendra is a mother and wife, a news junkie and lover of all things creative.

 Feature writer: Michelle Bearden is a multimedia journalist and public speaker with extensive experience in print and broadcast media.
+She placed second in the nation behind a writer from Time magazine in the 2014 Religion Newswriters Association Supple Feature Religion Writer of the Year.
 Her “Keeping the Faith” segment on WFLA-TV was the country’s longest-running segment on faith and values among local affiliates.
 She’s a graduate of Central Michigan University, which inducted her in the school’s Journalism Hall of Fame in 2008 for her pioneer work in media convergence and investigative religion reporting.
 Michelle has won multiple awards for her work, including first-place honors in 2014 for column writing from the Florida Society of Newspaper Editors and beat reporting from the Society of Professional Journalists.
 She is also a two-time winner of the Supple Religion Reporter of the Year from the national Religion Newswriters Association.
 Michelle’s home and yard in the Ballast Point neighborhood in south Tampa is legendary for big gatherings and dinner parties.
 She finally realized her dream of getting a horse, and now has two Rocky Mountain mares, which she trail rides and trains every chance she gets.
 And she is a die-hard Tampa Bay Rays fan.

 Feature writer: Jared Leone is a journalist and freelance writer living in a sliver of Florida paradise in the Tampa Bay region.
 Leone has covered national, state and local news in this competitive media market for nearly a decade writing for the Associated Press, AOL, 83 Degrees and the Tampa Bay Times.
 His reporting also has appeared in Creative Loafing and the Miami New Times.
 His favorite stories are those that engage the community and initiate change.
 Follow him at @jared_leone on Twitter.